conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

-Now, as in the previous example, we will use Conan to install **Zlib** and **CMake 3.19.8** and generate the files to find the both CMake and Zlib.
+Now, as in the previous example, we will use Conan to install **Zlib** and **CMake 3.19.8** and generate the files to find both of them.
 We will generate those files in the folder *cmake-build-release* (Linux/macOS) or in the folder *build* (Windows).
 To do that, just run: